SanjaySunil/SanjaySunil/README.md

 </div>
 -->

-**Hey!** I'm a 14yr old student developer and computer enthusiast learning new technologies and contributing to the open-source community.
+**Hey!** I'm 14, a student developer and computer enthusiast learning new technologies and contributing to the open-source community.

 -----